3gaspo/research_gate/README.md

-# 📨 ArXiv daily digest
+# 📨 ArXiv / Semantic Scholar daily digests

-Automatically fetch and email the latest arXiv submissions in a specified field.
+Automatically fetch and email the latest arXiv submissions / semantic scholar entries in a specified field.

 ---